NFL+ Game Day VIP Tour

 Mapping the VIP Layer into the NFL+ Ecosystem

-To ensure the VIP Tour feature felt cohesive and accessible, I mapped out how it would fit into the existing NFL+ app structure.
-We created a clear two-level model:
+To ensure the VIP Tour felt cohesive and accessible, I mapped its integration into the existing NFL+ app and defined a clear two-level structure:

-• Primary landing experiences across Home, Scores, Watch, and Team tabs
+Main landing tabs: Home, Scores, Watch, and Teams

-• Each tab includes a personalized feed based on followed teams and favorite players
+Personalized feeds based on followed teams and players

-• Consistent features across tabs: upsells, promos, content previews, and recovery hooks
+Shared elements across tabs: upsells, promos, previews, and hooks

 Level 2: VIP Tour (Venue Layer)